Media Channel: Search Engine Marketing

 Pull-A-Part, with headquarters in Atlanta, Georgia, is an award-winning family business serving the do-it-yourself, used auto parts market.
 By developing a unique operating system based on customer service and environmental responsibility, Pull-A-Part has transformed what was once thought of as “the junkyard” into a sustainable automotive recycling business.

-Managing a national advertising campaign requires understanding local communities, recognizing seasonality trends and unique economies that make up a national campaign.
-This was the case with the client, Pull-A-Part.
-With headquarters in Atlanta, Georgia, and operating 25 locations in 12 states, Pull-A-Part is an award-winning family business serving the do-it-yourself, used auto parts market since 1997.
-Pull-A-Part is one of the top buyers of used cars in the country with competitors like Cashforparts.com, Junkmycar, Peddle and others in the market, all looking for car owners, who need cash and are willing to sell their car.
-At Silverlight Digital, we found that each location faces unique marketing challenges – including economic factors, cost of metal, and environmental hazards, such as weather.
-Additionally, the global pandemic has cause lasting disruption in the used auto parts supply chain.
+Managing a national advertising campaign sometimes requires understanding local communities, recognizing seasonal trends, and investigating unique, regional economies.
+This was the case with our client, Pull-A-Part (PAP).
+With headquarters in Atlanta, Georgia, and 21 locations in 12 states, Pull-A-Part is an award-winning, family-owned business serving the do-it-yourself, used auto parts market since 1997.
+PAP is one of the top buyers of used cars in the country with competitors such as CashforParts.com, JunkMyCar, Peddle and others including local mom-and-pop shops, all looking for car owners who need cash and are willing to sell their car.